 Previously, he served as the Deputy Minister of International Trade and Canada's G-20 Sherpa.
 Mr. Kennedy has also served as the Senior Associate Deputy Minister at Industry Canada.
 He began his career with the public service in 1990 with Transport Canada and subsequently the Canadian Coast Guard.
 In 1997, he joined the Privy Council Office and, in 2001, he moved to Agriculture and Agri-Food Canada to serve first as Director General for Policy, Planning and Integration and then as Director General of the International Markets Bureau.
 In 2004, he returned to the Privy Council Office, where he served first as Assistant Secretary to the Cabinet (Economic and Regional Development Policy), and then as Deputy Secretary to the Cabinet (Operations) and as Deputy Secretary to the Cabinet (Plans and Consultation) until 2010.

 Mr. Kennedy holds a Bachelor of Public Relations from Mount Saint Vincent University and a Masters of Science in Communications Management from Syracuse University.
 He is a graduate of INSEAD's Advanced Management Programme.
 Mr. Kennedy also holds an ICD.D designation from the Institute for Corporate Directors.

-John Knubley was appointed Deputy Minister of Industry Canada on September 17, 2012.
+John Knubley was appointed Deputy Minister of Innovation, Science and Economic Development (previously named Industry Canada) on September 17, 2012.
 Previously, he served as Deputy Minister at Agriculture and and Agri-Food Canada and as Deputy Minister of Intergovernmental Affairs at the Privy Council Office.
 Prior to this, he was Associate Deputy Minister at Transport, Infrastructure and Communities, as well as Associate Deputy Minister at Natural Resources Canada.

 Mr. Knubley has a Bachelor of Arts degree from Yale University and a Masters degree in Philosophy, Politics and Economics from the University of Oxford.
 He also obtained a post-graduate diploma from the Institut Européen des Hautes Études Internationales in Nice, France, as well as a Master’s degree in Public Administration from Harvard University’s Kennedy School of Government.